Safe-DS/DSL/docs/language/pipeline-language/segments.md

 This declaration of a segment has the following syntactic elements:

 - The keyword `#!sds segment`.
 - The name of the segment, here `#!sds loadMovieRatingsSample`.
 This can be any combination of upper- and lowercase letters, underscores, and numbers, as long as it does not start with a number.
-However, we suggest to use `#!sds lowerCamelCase` for the names of segments.
+However, we suggest using `#!sds lowerCamelCase` for the names of segments.
 - The list of parameters (i.e. inputs) of the segment.
 This is delimited by parentheses.
 In the example above, the segment has no parameters.
 - The _body_ of the segment, which contains the [statements][statements] that should be run when the segment is [called](#calling-a-segment).
 The body is delimited by curly braces.
 In this example, the body is empty, so running this segment does nothing.